cavaliercoder/cavaliercoder.github.io/_posts/2018-01-13-optimized-abs-for-int64-in-go.md

 And here are the benchmark results:

 ```
-$ go test -bench=.
+$go test -bench=.
 goos: darwin
 goarch: amd64
-pkg: github.com/cavaliercoder/abs
+pkg: github.com/cavaliercoder/go-abs
+BenchmarkRand-8                 1000000000               2.40 ns/op
-BenchmarkWithBranch-8           1000000000               1.87 ns/op
+BenchmarkWithBranch-8           200000000                7.06 ns/op
-BenchmarkWithStdLib-8           1000000000               1.94 ns/op
+BenchmarkWithStdLib-8           500000000                3.46 ns/op
-BenchmarkWithASM-8              2000000000               1.84 ns/op
+BenchmarkWithASM-8              1000000000               2.86 ns/op
 PASS
-ok      github.com/cavaliercoder/abs    8.122s
+ok      github.com/cavaliercoder/go-abs 10.032s
 ```

-Each function now performs at around ~1.9ns/op.

-You might infer the overhead of a function call to be around ~1.5ns for each solution.
-The overhead appears to negate any minor speed advantage in the body of our functions.
+The performance of `WithASM` remains unchanged, while `WithStdLib` is three times slower thanks to the overhead of the non-inline function call.

-The lesson learned for me here, is that the performance gained by implementing ASM by hand needs to outweigh the benefits of compiler type safety, garbage collection and function inlining.
-In most cases, this won't be the true, though there are exceptions, like taking advantage of [SIMD]( https://goroutines.com/asm) instructions for cryptography or media encoding.
+The lesson learned for me here, is that the performance gained by implementing ASM by hand needs to outweigh the benefits of compiler type safety, garbage collection, function inlining, etc. In most cases, this won't be the true, though there are exceptions; like taking advantage of [SIMD]( https://goroutines.com/asm) instructions for cryptography or media encoding.

-Running the benchmarks a few times it becomes clear that there are no significant performance gains to be had.
-We need function inlining.
+Running the benchmarks a few times it becomes clear that there is a reasonable performance gain to be had via ASM.
+But, can we somehow retain the benefits of inlining?

 ## One inline function, please